PELVIC PAIN

 Hot or cold packs during labor may ease Post-Birth pain

-Symptom relief CompletedThis study tested whether applying heat or cold packs during childbirth can reduce perineal pain (pain in the area between the vagina and anus) after delivery.
+Symptom relief CompletedThis study tested whether using heat or cold packs during childbirth can lessen perineal pain after delivery.
 115 women having their first vaginal birth took part.
-Researchers measured pain levels and checked for tears or healing.…
+Researchers measured pain levels and healing.
+The goal was to find a simple, drug-free way to improve comfort after …

 Matched conditions: PELVIC PAIN